Juviro/mythic-commander/clash/next.md

 * when moving a peeking card into hand, the draw animation is used
 * on page load, cards in exile are animated
 * milling action animation is wrong on flipped board
+* align indicator when aligning both x and y not in center of card when it's left and/or top aligned